 Virginia has minimum motorcycle insurance requirements.
 All motorcycle insurance policies sold in Virginia must include at least this much coverage, though we recommend against simply buying the minimum amount.

 Required minimum coverage

 |Bodily injury: per accident||$50,000|

-Motorcyclists in Virginia may also choose to pay the "uninsured motor vehicle fee," which costs $500 per year, instead of getting insurance.
+Instead of getting insurance, motorcyclists in Virginia may also choose to pay the "uninsured motor vehicle fee," which costs $500 per year.
 However, we don't recommend this option as it's only marginally less expensive than buying motorcycle insurance, and you will be personally responsible for any damages you cause or incur in a crash.

 How do you get a motorcycle license in Virginia?

-Virginians who want to ride a motorcycle have to get a motorcycle-specific license or get an endorsement on their regular driver's license in order to do so.
+Virginians who want to ride a motorcycle have to get a motorcycle-specific license or get an endorsement on their regular driver's license.

 If you already have a driver's license, get an endorsement

-To get a motorcycle endorsement, you must take a vision screening and knowledge exam to get your learner's permit, then have that for 30 days before you can take a road skills test.
+To get a motorcycle endorsement, you must take a vision screening and knowledge exam to get your learner's permit and have that for 30 days before taking a road skills test.
 The Virginia DMV also offers a rider training program, which will allow you to waive the knowledge and road tests.

 If you're under 18, you must have your motorcycle permit for nine months before you can take the road skills test.